Making a Start

 This approach has its place, but such techniques are not viable or desirable responses to every design problem in landscape architecture.
 Landscapes are dynamic, subject to the shifting-states of natural systems.
 In the face of this dynamic complexity, contemporary practices often turn to diagrammatic representations that define process-driven design strategies.
 Yet, there is a tension between the productive abstraction of the diagram and the need to rigorously resolve its assertions against the actual conditions of a site.45

 The computational design process offers a means to release this tension.
 It requires the designer to translate portions of their design intent into computer code using a textual or graphical programming interface.
 At any point during this process, the computer can resolve the logic of the code, rendering it into 3D form and testing its performance against various criteria.
-For landscape architects, diagrammatic design strategies can be readily translated into code, as programming itself operates through a similar process of mapping and organising concepts.6 By doing so the quantitative and qualitative effects of processes and relationships that were previously asserted in diagrams can now be tested — automatically and in detail — against the goals and context of the design.
+For landscape architects, diagrammatic design strategies are typically very amenable being translated into computational logics, as programming itself operates through a similar process of mapping and organising concepts.6 By doing so the quantitative and qualitative effects of processes and relationships that were previously asserted in diagrams can now be tested — automatically and in detail — against the goals and context of the design.

 However, the potential of a computational landscape architecture is presently limited by a lack of computational techniques that focus on landscape systems.
-In the same way that architects have created tools to simulate how structural, solar, and thermal systems operate, we must develop tools that make hydrological, ecological, and other landscape systems active within the design process.
-These tools exist within scientific research and specialised software.
-The challenge is to adapt these tools by integrating their capabilities into the computer-aided design programs that landscape architects already use.
+In the same way that architects have created tools to simulate how structural, solar, and thermal systems operate, we should develop tools that make hydrological, ecological, and other landscape systems active within the design process.
+These tools exist within scientific research and specialised software; the challenge is to adapt and integrate their capabilities into the computer-aided design programs that landscape architects already use.

 As an example, Digital Landscape Architecture Now, details the work of 39 practices, 17 of which are identified as using computational tools such as Grasshopper.
 However, only 6 of the 17 could be broadly classified as landscape-focused practices (such as STOSS) rather than an architecture-focused practices (such as Zaha Hadid Architects).
 For more see Nadia Amoroso, ed., Digital Landscape Architecture Now (Thames & Hudson Ltd, 2012).↩